carl-wallace/pbyk/pbyk/README.md

 # pbyk

-The `pbyk` utility is a provides a command line interface to enroll YubiKeys with a Purebred instance.
+The `pbyk` utility is a provides a command line interface and GUI interface to enroll YubiKeys with a Purebred instance.
 Purebred is a derived credential issuance system used by the U.S. Department of Defense.

 As with all Purebred apps and libraries, enrollment requires the participation of a Purebred Agent.
 Specifically, when enrolling